-- 1. Immediately wash the skin with soap and water. - 2.
-Receive first aid. - 3.
+- 2. Receive first aid - 3.
 Notify the Director of Clinical Education, Clinical Instructor, or the Department Supervisor immediately. - 4.
-An incident report will be entered into the RL solutions reporting system by the department supervisor. - 5.
-Report to the emergency room for treatment and counseling. - 6.
+An incident report will be entered into the Press Ganey Hx Platform reporting system by the department supervisor. - 5.
+Report to the emergency room for treatment, counseling and further instructions according to injury.
+As soon as it is practical, notify the Program Director. - 6.
 As soon as it is practical, notify the Program Director.

-Mansfield University Radiologic Technology Program Evening Clinical Assignment Trade Policy
+Radiologic Technology Program Evening Clinical Assignment Trade Policy